isharac/kafkameter/README.md

 The weight for a site represents the percentage of total traffic belonging to the site.
 However, the weight for a page represents the probability that the page will be matched in any given request.

-Said another way, because a `TagRequestMetric` represents a single site, the weights for the different sites must sum to unity.
+Said another way, because `TagRequestMetrics` represents a single site, the weights for the different sites must sum to unity.
 However, a single request can match multiple pages independently, so these weights are independent; i.e., they do not have to sum to unity.

-#### Synthetic Tagserve Load Algorithm
+##### Synthetic Tagserve Load Algorithm

 For each iteration, generate a uniformly random variate between `(0, 1]`.
 The mapping below would represent which site's load configuration to use based on the variate.